JurianB/Unity-Multiplayer/README-Photon.md

 - Create a new Canvas in the Room scene.
 - Inside this canvas add 2 buttons, one spawn and one leave button.
 Place them where you can easily press them.

 - Go to the spawn button and add a new OnClick() listener.
 Drag the Game Manager into this.
 As an argument call the GameManager script with the SpawnPlayer method.
+As a second argument add the button's GameObject and as argument make SetActive to false.
 - For the leave button add a new OnClick() listener as well.
 Drag the Game Manager into this.
 As a an argument call the GameManager script with the following method: LeaveRoom().

 ## Step 14: